WasanthaK/Kflow/docs/kflow-user-manual.md

 - `messages`: outbound communications emitted via `Send` states.
 - `status`: `completed`, `waiting`, or `stopped` when a `Stop` state is reached.
 - `waitingFor`: details about the state that paused execution (receive or wait).

+`case` states behave like `choice` but compare an expression to explicit values.
+Provide the desired value through the `choices` hint map (by value or target state id) to steer the simulation deterministically.

 ### Simulation Options